EliseWindbloom/Convert-BackyardAI-card-to-TavernAI-png-json/README.md

 # Convert-BackyardAI-card-to-TavernAI-card-json
+**BackyardAI to TavernAI version 14**

 ***Update, Faraday.dev has officially rebranded as BackyardAI: https://backyard.ai/blog/rebranding-to-backyard***

 -Currently BackyardAI(previously known as Faraday) can export PNG character cards, however these cards seem to only work with BackyardAI and not with other character AI apps.

--These small scripts converts BackyardAI PNG character cards to TavernAI json files/TavernAI character card PNGs, enabling compatibility and the ability to share your cards with most other character AI apps.
+-This small script converts BackyardAI PNG character cards to TavernAI json files/TavernAI character card PNGs, enabling compatibility and the ability to share your cards with most other character AI apps.
+-This can also now optionally convert the entire database of your BackyardAI cards in one go.

 [Faraday video installation guide](https://www.youtube.com/watch?v=i_vM8T-oXSw) (NSFW)